EN

 • Benefits: Streamlining benefits administration, from negotiating with providers to enrolling employees and processing claims

-• General employee management: Administering unemployment and workers’ compensation, managing leave of absence requests, creating an employee handbook, running performance evaluation appraisals, terminating employees, training managers, and more
+• General employee management: Administering unemployment and workers’ compensation, and sometimes managing leave of absence requests, creating an employee handbooks, running performance evaluation appraisals, and more

-• Risk and safety: Reviewing safety practices, training employees to help limit claims, and providing support with Occupational Safety and Health Administration (OSHA) inspections
+• Risk and safety: Reviewing safety practices, training employees to help limit claims, and providing compliance support during Occupational Safety and Health Administration (OSHA) inspections

 How to choose a PEO